Preparing for your

 Image

-Dan is a real patient living with PBA.
+Laura is a caregiver for a real patient living with PBA.

-Dan is a real patient living with PBA.
+Laura is a caregiver for a real patient living with PBA.

 Prepare for your healthcare appointment

-You may find it difficult to describe your sudden, frequent and uncontrollable crying and/or laughing episodes to others, which is why it’s so important to take steps to prepare before having a conversation with your healthcare provider.
-The more information you can provide, the better they will be able to help you manage your episodes.
+You may find it difficult to describe your sudden, frequent, and uncontrollable crying and/or laughing episodes to others, which is why it’s so important to take steps to prepare before having a conversation with your healthcare provider.
+The more information you can provide, the better they may be able to help you manage your episodes.

 Caregivers: Find more information on caring for your loved one at Caregiving for PBA.